Standard German: Origins

 Standard German originated not as a traditional dialect of a specific region but as a written language developed over a process of several hundred years in which writers tried to write in a way that was understood in the largest area.

-Martin Luther's translation of the Bible in 1522 was an important development towards an early standardization of written German.
+Martin Luther's translation of the Bible in 1522 (New Testament, Old Testament 1534) was an important development towards an early standardization of written German.
 Luther based his translation largely on the already developed language of the Saxon chancery, which was more widely understood than other dialects and as a Central German dialect, was felt to be "halfway" between the dialects of the north and south.
-Luther drew principally on Eastern Upper and East Central German dialects and preserved much of the grammatical system of Middle High German.
+Luther drew principally on East Central German dialects in his codification efforts.

 Later in 1748, a grammar manual by Johann Christoph Gottsched, Grundlegung einer deutschen Sprachkunst, was key in the development of German writing and standardization of the language.
 Similarly to Luther, Gottsched based his manual on the Central German variant of the Upper Saxon area.
 Over the course of the mid-18th century and onward, a written standard then began to emerge and be widely accepted in German-speaking areas, thus ending the period of Early New High German.

-Until about 1800, Standard German was almost entirely a written language.
-People in Northern Germany who spoke mainly Low Saxon languages, which were very different from Standard German, learned it more or less as a foreign language.
+Until about 1800, Standard German was almost entirely a written variety.
+People in Northern Germany who spoke mainly Low Saxon dialects, which were very different from Standard German, learned it more or less as a foreign language.
 However, the Northern pronunciation (of Standard German) later became considered standard and spread southward.
 In some regions such as around Hanover, the local dialect has completely died out as spoken language but is preserved in dialect literature and scholarly descriptions.

-It is thus the spread of Standard German as a language taught at school that defines the German Sprachraum, which was thus a political decision, rather than a direct consequence of dialect geography.
+It can thus be argued that it is the spread of Standard German as a language taught at school that defines the German Sprachraum, which was thus a political decision, rather than a direct consequence of dialect geography.
 That allowed areas with dialects with very little mutual intelligibility to participate in the same cultural sphere.
-Currently, local dialects are used mainly in informal situations or at home and in dialect literature, but more recently, a resurgence of German dialects has appeared in mass media.
+Some linguists claim today that a One Standard German Axiom is a discipline-defining feature of Germanistik.
+Outside of Switzerland, Austria and South Tyrol, local dialects tend to be used mainly in informal situations or at home and in dialect literature.